 f. undertakings formed in accordance with the law of a European Economic Area state and that have their registered office, central administration or principal place of business within the European Economic Area."

-Full details of the requirements and eligibility for registration of aircraft on the Aircraft Register are set out in ANOTO.
+Full details of the requirements and eligibility for registration of aircraft on the Aircraft Register are set out in the ANOTO.

 It is also possible to note the interests of other parties (such as the lessor or a mortgagee) on the Aircraft Register.

 There is no legislation in the Cayman Islands that expressly provides that recording a "charterer by demise" as the registered owner constitutes public notice of a lessor's interest in the relevant aircraft.
 However, a person examining a certificate of registration in which the lessor's interest is noted will have actual notice of that interest.
-It would be reasonable to expect a court in the Cayman Islands to consider inspection of the Aircraft Register in respect of an aircraft that records that the registered owner is a "charterer by demise" to constitute actual notice to the inspecting party of a third-party interest in the relevant aircraft.
+It would be reasonable to expect the Cayman Court to consider inspection of the Aircraft Register in respect of an aircraft that records that the registered owner is a "charterer by demise" to constitute actual notice to the inspecting party of a third-party interest in the relevant aircraft.

 See 2.3.1 Notation of Owner's/Lessor's Interests on Aircraft Register.